BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 armed his trained servants, born in his own house, three hundred and eighteen, and  pursued them unto Dan.

+14:15 And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.

+14:16 And he brought back all the goods, and also brought again his brother Lot, and his goods, and the women also, and the people.

+14:17 And the king of Sodom went out to meet him after his return from the slaughter of Chedorlaomer, and of the kings that were with him, at the valley of Shaveh, which is the king's dale.

+14:18 And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.

 ## The Book of Psalms